Show by Label

 This supply feeds the 1KHz oscillator with about 34VDC and the Twin-T notch filter with a balanced +/- 15V supply.

-As I typically do, I use a separate AC transformer outside of the box, to avoid mains hum etc. WHen I was winter birding in Texas, I used a Rainbird 24VAC transformer, alas that was only for 115V.
+As I typically do, I use a separate AC transformer outside of the box, to avoid mains hum etc. When I was winter birding in Texas, I purchased a Rainbird 24VAC wall-wart transformer, alas that was only for 115V.

 Back in Europe, I use a 12-0-12VAC transformer for several projects, so I used the 24VAC to feed the power supply.